 In the hot summer months, you need to be removing the poop from the coop frequently, possibly even daily.
 Why?
 Because it begins to break down and once the decomposing material begins breaking down, it creates a lot of heat very quickly.

 It pays to keep your coop fresh and clean during the warm months for more than just keeping the flock cool, too.
 It also helps cut down on flies and the pungent odor of ammonia.
 At least clean it up weekly and scoop the overly-soiled stuff out every few days.
 Your flock and your nose will thank you.

 Make sure your flock has plenty of ventilation at all times, but this is especially important in the sweltering heat.
 You can even install a fan in your coop if the design and space allows.
 Anything to improve air flow is going to help keep it cooler inside.
 We leave the windows in our coop open nearly all summer unless it’s raining cats and dogs and they can’t be left open.

 9. Add Electrolytes and Ice

-Electrolytes are a great way to keep you chickens hydrated, which keeps them cooler, and ice is just a nice added benefit.
-Adding electrolytes and some ice cubes to their water will really help keep the flock cooler and happier.
+Electrolytes are a great way to keep your chickens hydrated, which keeps them cooler, and ice is just a nice added benefit.
+Adding electrolytes and some ice cubes to their water will help keep the flock cooler and happier.